MuqhtadeerM/CSV-Importer/README.md

 ## Helmet

-Helmet adds security-related HTTP headers.
+Helmet adds security-related HTTP headers, including an explicit `Cross-Origin-Resource-Policy: cross-origin` setting so the deployed frontend (Vercel) can read responses from the deployed backend (Render), since they are on different domains.

 ## CORS